 Monmouth Beach’s Political Beginnings

-By virtue of an act signed by the N.J.
+On March 9, 1906, Monmouth Beach was officially incorporated as a borough by virtue of an act signed by the N.J.
 Secretary of State, J.D.
-Dickinson, on March 9, 1906, Monmouth Beach was officially incorporated as a borough.
+Dickinson.
 Although known as “Monmouth Beach” as far back as the early 1870s, it really wasn’t official until 1906.

-From its settlement beginnings in 1693, the area called Monmouth Beach was considered to be in Shrewsbury Township; by 1849 it had become part of Ocean Township (the MB area sometimes appeared as “Fresh Pond” on maps).
+From its settlement beginnings in 1693, the area called Monmouth Beach was considered to be in Shrewsbury Township; by 1849 it had become part of Ocean Township (the MB area sometimes appeared as “Wardell’s Beach” and “Fresh Pond” on maps).

-According to a report in the May 1905 New York Tribune, the resort area known as Monmouth Beach was then governed by Ocean Twp., which had its headquarters in Long Branch.
+According to a May 1905 New York Tribune report, the resort area known as Monmouth Beach was then governed by Ocean Twp., which had its headquarters in Long Branch.
 That year for the first time Monmouth Beach was free to decide on its own improvements as well as being given a representative on the township committee.
 It was Jesse P. Manahan.

 On April 3, 1906, the first formal election in Monmouth Beach was held.
 The form of government the town started with was a partisan mayor and council.
 Democrat and Republican candidates ran for mayor, six council seats, assessor, recorder, collector, justice of the peace, and commissioners of appeals.
 Fewer than 125 people cast ballots that spring.